BDC Hamburger Icon

 • Why it’s a good value

-An email nurture campaign is an ideal way to give prospects this type of content consistently, either in the body of the email or with links to your blog posts, videos, case studies, infographics or webinars.
+An email nurture campaign is an ideal way to deliver this type of content consistently, either in the body of the email or through links to your blog posts, videos, case studies, infographics or webinars.

 Social media marketing is also an excellent strategy at this stage of the sales funnel because it allows you to distribute content to your followers while developing a relationship with them.